Umami Pot

 A note on using bonito dashi

-When using bonito dashi for this dish, there is one thing to keep in mind.
-If you prepare it using a regular method or use granulated dashi or dashi packs, the dashi flavor may become too strong, potentially overwhelming the delicate flavor of onions.
+When using bonito dashi for onion soup, there is one thing to keep in mind: if you prepare it using the standard method or use granulated dashi or dashi packets, the dashi flavor can become too strong and overpower the delicate taste of the onions.

-Therefore, when making this soup with bonito dashi, it is recommended to use ichiban dashi (first brew dashi) with a moderate amount of bonito flakes.
-This method allows you to extract the umami components from the bonito flakes while keeping their flavor delicate.
+Therefore, when making this soup with bonito dashi, it is best to use ichiban dashi (first-brew dashi) prepared with a moderate amount of bonito flakes.
+This method allows you to extract the umami from the bonito flakes while keeping the flavor light and well-balanced.

-Ichiban dashi refers to a broth made by steeping bonito flakes in boiled water, rather than boiling them.
-You might find the term unfamiliar and the process complicated, but rest assured, it is quite simple.
+Ichiban dashi refers to a broth made by steeping bonito flakes in hot water rather than boiling them.
+You might be unfamiliar with the term or assume the process is complicated, but rest assured—it is actually quite simple.

-The recipe includes instructions for making ichiban dashi, but for more detailed information, please refer to the page on 'How to make bonito dashi.'
+The recipe includes instructions for making ichiban dashi, but if you’d like to learn more, please refer to the page on "How to Make Bonito Dashi."

-In Japan, when we mention "Japanese onion soup," it refers to a dish similar to this recipe.
-However, if you are simply looking for a Japanese soup with onions as an ingredient, I recommend miso soup or suimono (a Japanese clear soup where the ingredients take center stage).
+In Japan, when people mention "Japanese onion soup," they are often referring to a dish similar to this recipe.
+However, if you are simply looking for a Japanese soup that includes onions, I recommend trying miso soup or suimono (a Japanese clear soup where the ingredients are the main focus).

-Both are traditional Japanese soups that can incorporate onions, so if you are curious, I suggest trying them as well.
+Both are traditional Japanese soups that can incorporate onions, so if you are curious, give them a try.

 Japanese Onion Soup